 Giving Voice Chorus

-Activities for Seniors - Choir for People Living With Alzheimer's
+Activities for Seniors - Choir for People Living with Dementia

-Recreational activities for older adults to create social connections, learn new things and get involved in a variety of programs
+Recreational activities for older adults to create social connections, learn new things and improve their general well-being.

 Giving Voice Chorus creates an opportunity for people living with Alzheimer's disease to join together with their care partners to connect through music.

-* People with Alzheimer's and their caregivers to sing together for enjoyment and companionship
+People with Alzheimer's and their caregivers to sing together

 Other Services or resources